What Are Amenities?

 House Amenities

 Even though apartment buildings are the kings of the real estate amenity game, single-family homes are no slouch either.
-While most houses don’t feature their own pickleball court, homeowners can upgrade their property with any number of amenities that may be attractive to tenants or homebuyers.
+While most houses don’t feature their own pickleball court, homeowners can upgrade their property in many ways that are attractive to tenants or homebuyers.

-Examples of Single-Family Home Amenities
+Examples in a Single-Family Home

 Anything that makes a home stand out can be considered an amenity, such as a garage, yard, or high-quality flooring.

-Some popular single-family home amenities include:
+Some popular examples for a single-family home include:

 - A large kitchen